 Less than 10% of the greenhouse gases emitted worldwide each year come from within the European Union.
 The EU's share of global emissions is falling as Europe reduces its own emissions and as those from other parts of the world, especially the major emerging economies, continue to grow.

 Due to measures being taken at European level as well by Member States at national level, the EU is well on track towards meeting its targets for cutting greenhouse gas emissions under the Kyoto Protocol and for 2020.
 By reducing emissions since 1990 while expanding its economy, the EU has successfully shown that economic growth and emission cuts are not contradictory.
-See latest progress report.
+See the latest EU greenhouse gas inventory.

 The 8% collective reduction commitment has been translated into national emission reduction or limitation targets for each of the EU-15 Member States under what is known as the "burden sharing" agreement.
 These national targets range from an emissions reduction of 28% for Luxembourg to an increase of 27% for Portugal.
 The targets are legally binding under EU law.

 Of the 13 countries which have joined the EU since the Kyoto Protocol was agreed, all except Cyprus and Malta have individual emission reduction commitments under the first period of the Protocol.
 Hungary and Poland have commitments to reduce emissions of the basket of six gases by 6% in the 2008-2012 period compared to their base year or period.
 Croatia has a 5% reduction commitment from 1990 levels.
 The other eight Member States have commitments to reduce by 8% against various base years.

 For 2020, the EU has made a unilateral commitment to reduce overall greenhouse gas emissions from its 28 Member States by 20% compared to 1990 levels.